jenniferxkuo/jenniferxkuo.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year PhD student in the Linguistics department at UCLA.
-I am primarily interested in the the representation of paradigms, and how looking at paradigm reanalysis over time can give us insight into this issue.
+I am a 5th year PhD student in the Linguistics department at UCLA.
+I am primarily interested in the structure of paradigms.
+My recent work in particular involves looking at paradigm reanalysis, and how cognitive biases and frequency-matching interact to influence the direction of reanalysis.
 Languages I have worked on include Seediq, Malagasy, Maori, and Yongning Na.